devilry/devilry-prototype1/source/README.md

 Publish the website
 -------------------

 To publish the website, you must add files to the *devilry.github.com* repository, and push github.
-Since we use maven to generate our website, we have generate the site *into* the *devilry.github.com* repository and commit+push the changes with these commands (CWD is the directory containing *this* file):
+Because we use maven to generate our website, we have to generate the site *into* the *devilry.github.com* repository and commit+push the changes with these commands (CWD is the directory containing *this* file):

 	~$ mvn clean site-deploy -Dwebdeploy=true